-Nearly all these cardinal industries have large office complexes, employing literally millions of workers in varying capacities.
+Nearly all these cardinal industries have large office complexes and facilities, employing literally millions of workers in varying capacities.
 From Wall Street to Madison Avenue, there is no shortage of office buildings where some of the highest-paid and prestigious professionals in their fields conduct their day-to-day.

-We’ve put together a list of the largest industries in New York City below, outlining how the city is in many ways the center of these various businesses.
+We’ve put together a list of the largest industries in New York City below, outlining how the city is in many ways the center of these industries.

 Top Industries in New York City

 - Real Estate

 New York City is undoubtedly the finance capital of the world.
 With NASDAQ and the New York Stock Exchange—and an almost unending list of banking institutions based here—the finance industry in New York generates over $1 trillion in value every year.
 Overall in the United States, the finance industry has grown by almost $2 trillion between 2008 and 2017, according to the Bureau of Economic Analysis.

 Among the heavy-hitting banks based in the city are the Bank of New York Mellon, Bank of America Merrill Lynch, and Bank of United States.
 Whether you already hold an office in the city, or are looking to hit the center of the finance world, this is the place to be.

 NOTE: See how research demonstrates the importance of the finance industry in New York City here.